mxmlnkn/rapidgzip/README.md

 There also exists a dedicated repository for rapidgzip [here](https://github.com/mxmlnkn/rapidgzip).
 It was created for visibility reasons and in order to keep indexed_bzip2 and rapidgzip releases separate.
-The main development will take place in [this](https://github.com/mxmlnkn/indexed_bzip2) repository while the rapidgzip repository will be updated at least for each release.
+The main development will take place in [this](https://github.com/mxmlnkn/indexed_bzip2) repository, while the rapidgzip repository will be updated at least for each release.
 Issues regarding rapidgzip should be opened at [its repository](https://github.com/mxmlnkn/rapidgzip/issues).

 A paper describing the implementation details and showing the scaling behavior with up to 128 cores has been submitted to and [accepted](https://www.hpdc.org/2023/program/technical-sessions/) in [ACM HPDC'23](https://www.hpdc.org/2023/), The 32nd International Symposium on High-Performance Parallel and Distributed Computing.